 - Do not use kerosene or lighter fluid to start your fire.
 Dry tinder, kindling, and wood logs are all you need.

-Avoid wearing loose clothing when around the fire pit, and do not wear materials such as nylon.
+Avoid wearing loose clothing and do not wear materials such as nylon.

 - If using a natural gas or propane pit, stay alert for any gas leaks.
 If you smell gas, turn the fire pit off immediately, and have a professional check for leaks.